kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 + _backend bucket_ - any bucket provided by the object store system, completely separate from Kubernetes.
 + _brownfield bucket_ - an existing backend bucket.
 + _Bucket (Bucket Instance)_ - a cluster-scoped custom resource referenced by a `BucketRequest` and containing connection information and metadata for a backend bucket.
++ _BucketAccess (BA)_ - a cluster-scoped custom resource for granting bucket access.
++ _BucketAccessClass (BAC)_ - a cluster-scoped custom resource containing fields defining the provisioner and a ConfigMap reference where policy is defined.
 + _BucketAccessRequest (BAR)_ - a user-namespaced custom resource representing a request for access to an existing bucket.
++ _BucketClass (BC)_ - a cluster-scoped custom resource containing fields defining the provisioner and an immutable parameter set for creating new buckets.
 + _BucketRequest (BR)_ - a user-namespaced custom resource representing a request for a new backend bucket, or access to an existing bucket.
-+ _BucketClass (BC)_ - a cluster-scoped custom resource containing fields defining the provisioner and an immutable parameter set for creating new buckets.
-+ _BucketAccessClass (BAC)_ - a cluster-scoped custom resource containing fields defining the provisioner and a ConfigMap reference where policy is defined.
 + _COSI_ - Container _Object_ Store Interface, modeled after CSI.
-+ _cosi-node-adapter_ - a pod per node which receives Kubelet gRPC _NodePublishVolume_ and _NodeUnpublishVolume_ requests, ensures the target bucket has been provisioned, and notifies the kubelet when the pod can be run.
++ _cosi-node-adapter_ - a pod per node which receives Kubelet gRPC _NodeStageVolume_ and _NodeUnstageVolume_ requests, ensures the target bucket has been provisioned, and notifies the kubelet when the pod can be run.
 + _driver_ - a container (usually paired with a sidecar container) that is responsible for communicating with the underlying object store to create, delete, grant access to, and revoke access from buckets.
 Drivers talk gRPC and need no knowledge of Kubernetes.
 Drivers are typically written by storage vendors, and should not be given any access outside of their namespace.
 + _driverless_ - a use-case where no driver exists to support the backend object store.
 Some COSI automation may still be provided, but backend operations such as creating a bucket or minting credentials will not occur.
 + _greenfield bucket_ - a new backend bucket created by COSI.